 8. Clean the Mattress

-Try my DIY Mattress spray to help repel dust in the future.
+Try your DIY Mattress spray to help repel dirt in the future.

 9. Clean Any Mirrors and Glass

 Any mirrors or glass in the room should be cleaned.
 Don’t forget to include mirrors on the backs of doors.

 While your furniture is out, dirt and clean the baseboards and vacuum underneath/behind them.
 When you’re finished, return the furniture to its original position.